The Mysterious World of Sleep Texting

 What Triggers This Bizarre Phenomenon?

-Have you ever woken up to a text message you don’t remember sending?
-You’re not alone.
+Waking up to a text message you don’t remember sending can be a disconcerting experience.
+However, you’re not alone.
 Sleep texting, a type of parasomnia, affects many people worldwide.
 But what triggers this strange behavior?

-Lack of sleep or interrupted sleep patterns can affect the brain’s resting-state networks, leading to attention, motivation, emotional, learning, and memory issues.
-A 2016 study revealed that sleep deprivation can have serious consequences on brain function.
+- Sleep Deprivation: Lack of sleep or interrupted sleep patterns can affect the brain’s resting-state networks, leading to attention, motivation, emotional, learning, and memory issues.

-Changes in your work schedule or time zone can confuse your internal alarm clock, leading to sleep disruptions and increased risk of sleep texting.
-To adjust to a new schedule, try dimming lights before bedtime and exposing yourself to bright lights in the morning.
+- Changes in Your Sleep Schedule: Changes in your work schedule or time zone can confuse your internal alarm clock, leading to sleep disruptions and increased risk of sleep texting.

-Genetic predisposition and underlying conditions, such as sleep breathing disorders, certain medications, and substance use, can contribute to sleep texting.
-If you’re experiencing frequent sleep texting, consult with your doctor to rule out any underlying health issues.
+- Genetics and Underlying Conditions: Genetic predisposition and underlying conditions, such as sleep breathing disorders, certain medications, and substance use, can contribute to sleep texting.

 When Does Sleep Texting Happen?